 Fasting before a blood test means that a person should not eat or drink anything other than water before certain blood tests.
 How long a person needs to fast will depend on the blood test they are taking.

 A person does not always need to fast before a blood test.
 When a blood test requires fasting, it is typically needed for a short time only.

 Even so, the idea of not eating or drinking, even for a small amount of time, may seem daunting.
 Understanding when and how to fast before a blood test can help reduce unnecessary worry.

 This article explores the types of blood tests that require fasting, why fasting is necessary, and how an individual can do it safely.

-Whether someone needs to fast or not before a blood test depends on the type of blood test they are having.
-Some blood tests require fasting to be effective, while others do not.
+Whether someone needs to fast or not before a blood test depends on the type of blood test they need to undergo.
+Some blood tests require fasting to provide accurate results, while others do not.

-The types of blood test that require fasting are as follows:
+The types of blood tests that require fasting are:

 Fasting blood glucose test

-A fasting blood glucose test can diagnose diabetes.
+A fasting blood glucose test can help diagnose diabetes.

-Diabetes is a condition that can lead to there being too much sugar in the blood.
-A fasting blood glucose test measures levels of sugar in the blood to see if they are healthy.
+Diabetes is a condition that can lead to excessive amounts of sugar in the blood.
+A fasting blood glucose test measures levels of sugar in the blood to see whether they are healthy.